SamurajX2X/instaApp/README.md

 # InstaApp

-A Node.js REST API for managing photos, albums, and tags similar to Instagram.
+A full-stack Instagram-like application with Node.js backend and Svelte frontend.

 ## Project Overview

-InstaApp is a server application that provides REST API endpoints for:
+InstaApp is a monorepo containing:
+- **Server**: Node.js REST API for managing photos, albums, and tags
+- **Client**: Svelte frontend application with modern UI
 - Uploading and managing photos
 - Organizing photos into albums
 - Adding and managing tags for photos